The Motor City is your freeway on-ramp for all of Asia.

 WiFi is available and complimentary for the first 30 minutes.

-There is no rail service from the airport; public transportation from the McNamara Terminal is limited to the SMART bus route #125 to the Southland Shopping Center in Southgate.
+There is no rail service from the airport; public transportation from the McNamara Terminal includes SMART bus route #125 to the Southland Shopping Center in Southgate, and a new bus rapid-transit service to Downtown called the FAST Michigan Line, which takes about 1 hour and connects to two other rapid-bus lines, plus the downtown people mover and Q-Line at the Cobo Convention Center.